IlliyyinAkbar2002/Learn-Dart/README.md

 3. **Running Dart Code**: Use the Dart SDK to run your Dart programs with the command `dart run <filename>.dart`.

 For more detailed information, refer to the [Dart documentation](https://dart.dev/guides).

+---

+## Change Description

+**Update:** Added a new section on **Functions and Lambdas** to enhance the course material.
+This section covers:

+- **Defining Functions**: Learn how to create and use named functions in Dart.
+- **Anonymous Functions (Lambdas)**: Understand how to use anonymous functions for callbacks and short operations.
+- **Arrow Functions**: Explore the shorthand syntax for writing concise functions.
+- **Higher-Order Functions**: Discover how to use functions that take other functions as parameters or return functions.
+- **Closures**: Gain insight into how functions can capture and use variables from their surrounding scope.

+These additions aim to provide a deeper understanding of functional programming in Dart, enabling you to write more efficient and expressive code.